featbit/featbit/docker/composes/README.md

 - [docker-compose-clickhouse.yml](docker-compose-clickhouse.yml): Clickhouse for FeatBit

 > **Note**
-> You should run these compose files from the root directory, for
+> You should run these compose files from the root directory and include the --project-diretory argument, for
-> example: `docker compose -f ./docker/composes/docker-compose-dev.yml up -d`
+> example: `docker compose --project-directory . -f ./docker/composes/docker-compose-dev.yml up -d`